Runalyze/docs/features.rst

    <a href="_static/features-vdotestimate.png" class="image-popup"><i class="fa fa-expand fa-2x fa-pull-right" aria-hidden="true"></i></a>

 | **VDOT estimation**
-| VDOT is a virtual value invented by `Jack Daniels in his “Running formula” <http://amzn.to/2cgSo9v>`_ to compare race results of different distances with each other.
+| :doc:`calculations/vdot` is a virtual value invented by `Jack Daniels in his “Running formula” <http://amzn.to/2cgSo9v>`_ to compare race results of different distances with each other.
 | Runalyze goes one step ahead: We estimate your current vdot shape based on your heart rate and pace of every activity.
 |